hui-fu/hui-fu.github.io/index.md

 <img src="photo.jpg" alt="Hui Fu" width="160"
      style="float: right; margin: 0 0 15px 20px; border-radius: 6px;">

-I am an Associate Professor of Finance at the School of Business, Jiangnan University.
+I am an associate professor of finance at the School of Business, Jiangnan University.
 I received my Ph.D. in Finance from Jinan University in Guangzhou, China.
-My research centers on venture capital, with a focus on two-sided matching, contract design, and how capital markets shape VC behavior and exit performance.
+My key research interests are in venture capital, private equity, and financial innovations.
 My work has appeared in the *Journal of Banking & Finance*, *British Journal of Management*, *Small Business Economics*, *Pacific-Basin Finance Journal*, and *International Review of